anabrid/the-analog-thing-docs/rst/computing_elements/THAT_elements/integrator.rst

 Before running the program/simulation, the condensator C needs to be charged to the starting value of the to be performed integration.
 This is acieved by setting both switches **r** and **h** to **0**.

-Every electrical analog computer needs to be in **initial contidion mode** before the program ist started.
+Every electrical analog computer needs to be in **initial contidion mode** before the program is started.
 (IC mode on THAT switch)

 Operation
 ~~~~~~~~~